Media Database: The Ultimate Guide

 A media database is a structured directory of journalist and influencer contact information.
 This allows communications professionals to search and find the right people to reach out to when seeking earned media coverage.

-If you don’t have a way to find the right journalists with the right contact details, no matter how revolutionary, feel-good, or just plain awesome your announcement is, it will never get past your own lips.
+If you don’t have a way to find the right journalists and the means to reach them, no matter how revolutionary, feel-good, or just plain awesome your announcement is, it will never get past your owned channels.

-…it’s a media relations super-tool and it’s integral for PR and communications professionals.
+Media contact database.
+Press database.
+Media database.
+Media list.
+PR list.
+Whatever name you know it by, it’s a media relations super-tool and integral for PR and communications professionals.

 Here’s how we’re going to break it down: